NathanaelA/nativescript-platform-css/src/README.md

     CSS:
     .ios .awesome { background-color: blue; }
     .android .awesome { background-color: green; }
-    .windows .awesome { background-color: red; }

-Automatically on iOS the color would be blue, on Android the color would be green and finally on Windows it would be red.
+Automatically on iOS the color would be blue, on Android the color would be green.

 ## Installation